akiradeveloper/dm-writeboost/README.md

 * Kernel versions since 3.2 are widely supported.
 * Capable of performing 375kiops(1.5GB/sec) random writes with a fast enough cache.
 * Concurrency not discussed in DCD paper is implemented.
-* Auxiliary daemon automatically controls the behavior of the kernel module.
-Migration is automated.
+* Auxiliary daemon autonomously controls the behavior of the kernel module.

 ## References
 * [1] Y. Hu and Q. Yang -- DCD Disk Caching Disk: A New Approach for Boosting I/O Performance (1995)